Family Stories & Minutes of Meetings

 Minutes of last meeting:

-WW signed the last minutes as a true record of the meeting, passed by TC, seconded by SS.
+WW signed the last minutes as a true record of the meeting, passed by AW, seconded by SS.

 WW – was the Committee in agreement that financials were all in order?